 All of these, of course, make great baits for the Maine angler going after that big bruiser, but other effective tackle and techniques include topwater plugs and various plastic swimbaits fished early morning or evening.
 Circle hooks are increasingly popular because they reduce the chances of gut-hooking the fish.

 Small live mackerel, or even cut chunks, on a circle hook, are almost guaranteed to produce strikes.
 Fly fishing for Striped Bass in very shallow water is another popular technique in Maine.
 Again, a local saltwater guide who is familiar with the region and can take you to where the Stripers are being caught is money well-spent.

-Moving deeper offshore, either on one of the Maine charter fishing boats or the party boats out of the many top sportfishing ports along Maine’s coast such as Portland, York Harbor, Kennebunkport, the Saco River/Saco Bay and Boothbay brings even more opportunity.
+Moving deeper offshore, either on one of the charter fishing boats or the party boats out of the many top Maine fishing towns along the coast such as Portland, York Harbor, Kennebunkport, the Saco River/Saco Bay and Boothbay offers even more opportunities.

 Here, you’ll not only hit waters teaming with big Blues and Stripers but also rich in Haddock, Pollock, Mako Shark, Cod Fish in the 20-25 lb category, Redfish, Wolf Fish, Bluefin Tuna and even the occasional Atlantic Halibut.